auremoser/fellowship/log/daily_log.md

 * Review and update  trello, scraping data, data cataloging, tutorial structure
 * review/add to or migrate edu-night trello
 * follow up on the OSM blog post with changes based on slack convo
+* booked ticket home!
+* followed up with nat at ushahidi